 - container/tray about 2-3″ in-depth (I’m using a star glass-ware that I bought on Dollar Stores for it cuteness)

 - plastic paper, foam core, or a piece of carton (Make sure it’s big enough to cover the container)

 - Cut green onion into halves, about 1.5 – 2 inches from the roots.

-- Add water into the container and cover with newly made lid.
+- Add water into the container and cover it with a newly made lid.

 - Place the whole thing – container/cover/green onion anywhere with sunlight.

-- After a few days, green onion will start growing up.
+- After a few days, the green onion will start growing up.

 Harvesting time is about 2 weeks.
-Just cut the leaves (green parts) and keep the roots/white part for continuous growing.
+Just cut the leaves (green parts) and keep the roots/white part for continuous growth.
 Note that you should start over with a new bunch of green onion after 4-5 growing-harvesting cycles due to their roots aging and growing rate decreased.
 In that case, simply replace the old roots with new ones.
-If the container get dirty anytime, just wash it and replace with new water.
+If the container gets dirty anytime, just wash it and replace it with new water.